Fly-tipping Action Wales needs your help to create a future for Wales that is free from fly-tipping.

 We work with over 50 partners, including the 22 Local Authorities across Wales, the national police and fire services and Natural Resources Wales to reduce the number of cases of fly-tipping until Wales becomes free from this crime.

-In 2014/15 nearly 32,000 fly-tipping incidents were recorded in Wales, costing the Welsh taxpayer £2 million to clear up.
+In 2015/16 over 36,000 fly-tipping incidents were recorded in Wales, costing the Welsh taxpayer more than £2 million to clear up.